mdburch/CleaningDataProject/README.md

   + 'test/y_test.txt': Test labels.
   + 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
   + 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
-+ All files in the inertial directories were not used for this analysis.
++ Addtionally the README and features_info files were used for comprehension of data but were not imported into R
-+ Addtionally the README and features_info files were used for comprehension but were not imported into R
++ **NOTE:** All files in the inertial directories were not used for this analysis

 ---
 ### Original Experiment Description [1]